remnrem/luna-doc/docs/luna/args.md

 END-LOOP
 ```

-Note, if we need to apply `RE` or do other modifications of the signal data within a loop, you can use the freeze/thaw mechanism: i.e.
-to modify the above (as not all commands respect set masks
+Note: if commands within a loop require `RE` or other dataset modifications, use the freeze/thaw mechanism (not all commands respect set masks without restructuring):

 ```
 FREEZE F1